11

 There'll be less people to train with, presumably less fees coming in, and financial hardship and probably eventually closure.

-Benefits: You maintain whatever relationships you have with the local teachers/students.
-You get to continue whatever quality of training you're currently getting for a period, before it becomes completely unteneable.
+Benefits: You maintain whatever relationships you have with the local teachers / students.
+You get to continue whatever quality of training you're currently getting for a period, before it becomes completely untenable.

 Drawback: Nothing really gets better and it eventually gets worse.